carmenbianca/report-liferay/plan.md

 - Quality of licensing compliance improves.

-Licensing problems get addressed much earlier during the development cycle.
-Feedback loop gets shortened.
-Total time spent working on this by Legal and Engineering is reduced to a minimum.
-Quality of licensing compliance improves

 ## Goals {#goals}

 In coming up with a goal, it was quickly evident that it would be difficult to